HoloLens Research Mode

 A mixed reality capture of a test application that displays the eight sensor streams available in Research Mode

 Research Mode is designed for academic and industrial researchers exploring new ideas in the fields of Computer Vision and Robotics.
 It's not intended for applications deployed in enterprise environments or available through the Microsoft Store or other distribution channels.

 Additionally, Microsoft doesn't provide assurances that Research Mode or equivalent functionality is going to be supported in future hardware or OS updates.
-However, this shouldn't stop you from using it to develop and test new ideas!
+However, don't let that stop you from using it to develop and test new ideas!

 Security and performance

-Be aware that enabling Research Mode uses more battery power than using the HoloLens 2 under normal conditions.
-This is true even if the application using the Research Mode features is not running.
+Enabling Research Mode uses more battery power than using the HoloLens 2 under normal conditions, even if the application using the Research Mode features isn't running.
 Enabling this mode can also lower the overall security of your device because applications may misuse sensor data.
 You can find more information on device security in the HoloLens security FAQ.

 |Head Tracking Cameras||✔️||✔️|